-Stockton’s 2,000-acre campus, situated in the Pinelands National Reserve, is New Jersey’s largest university campus.
+Stockton’s 1,600-acre campus, situated in the Pinelands National Reserve, is New Jersey’s largest university campus.
 The main campus is located in Galloway, and satellite centers are located in Atlantic City, Hammonton, Manahawkin and Woodbine.
-Approximately 2,927 students reside in University housing, including in the apartment complexes, residence halls, affiliated properties and at Stockton Seaview Hotel & Golf Club.
+Approximately 3,165 students reside in University housing, including in the apartment complexes, residence halls, and affiliated properties.

 Stockton University’s mission is to develop engaged and effective citizens with a commitment to life-long learning and the capacity to adapt to change in a multi-cultural, interdependent world.
 As a public university, Stockton provides an environment for excellence to a diverse student body, including those from underrepresented populations, through an interdisciplinary approach to liberal arts, sciences and professional education.